CloudLabs-Samples/EduLabs/Basics-of-kubernetes/HOL-step-by-step.md

 Kubernetes aids in ensuring that containerized applications execute where and when you want them to, as well as assisting them in locating the resources and tools they require.

+# Exercise 1: Exploring Basic operations on AKS(Azure Kubernetes Service)

+**Azure Kubernetes Service** is a managed container orchestration service based on the open source Kubernetes system, which is available on the Microsoft Azure public cloud.
+An organization can use AKS to handle critical functionality such as deploying, scaling and managing Docker containers and container-based applications.

-# Exercise 1: Creating a Cluster using Minikube
+# Exercise 2: Creating a Cluster using Minikube

 In this exercise, we will look at the cluster's nodes that can be used to host our applications.
 We will be using the Kubernetes command-line tool, kubectl, which allows to run commands against Kubernetes clusters.